Violetta0709/Violetta0709/README.md

 </p>

-### An example of test automation project (Web, API and mobile tests):
+### Examples of test automation projects (Web, API and mobile tests):

-Key facts about the project:
+Key facts about the projects:
 - [x] `Page Object` with steps using `Chain of Invocations`
 - [x] Test data generating with `Java Faker` library
 - [x] Parametrized tests